pchapin/tutorialada/README.md

   me to support a computer communications class I taught many years ago.
 The program is mature enough to be a little interesting, but it could benefit from more elaboration.

-* `GtkAda`.
+* `gtkada_sample`.
 This program is intended to demonstrate the GtkAda graphical library.
 Right now it is little more than a placeholder (it displays a single button).
 A more interesting application (like a graphical version of the Hexdump example?) would be welcome.
+This sample is known to work on Windows.
+It should be checked on Linux and macOS.

 * `hexdump_sample`.
 This program is a simple command line hex viewer.
 It displays the contents of a file as a sequence of bytes in hex, along with the offset of each byte and its ASCII